Yes, America's anchorman is away and this is your undocumented anchorman sitting in.

 Nobody even remembers.

-Teach a self-designed course this semester.
+I teach a self-designed course this semester.

-I had thirty-five students who I would say the majority of them were actual conservatives, and what they didn't know about this, they were pleased to learn about it.
+And what they didn't know about this, they were pleased to learn about it.

-They had never heard of Sergeant York, they had never heard of Audie Murphy.
+They had never heard of Sergeant York.

 And I filled the course with honor and valor and how wonderful it is to serve in the military.